 Organic farming provides a natural way of crop cultivation using plant and animal-based organic resources that enhance nutrients in crops.
 It is a sustainable agricultural approach with a reduction in the use of chemical pesticides that ensures effective yields, food safety, and environmental sustainability.

 The aftermath of covid-19 brought a dietary shift among consumers with the majority of them demanding chemical-free food.
-Certified organic products are expensive and the smallholder farmers follow the conventional farming practices.
+Certified organic products are expensive, and the smallholder farmers follow the conventional farming practices.
 The shift from conventional to organic farming is expensive and takes a long time.
 Non-pesticidal management (NPM) bridges the gap between the two.

 Pesticides are toxic to humans and can have chronic health effects on its exposure.
 Though they are necessary for crop growth by preventing attacks by pests, weeds and insects, their levels need to be under check.
-The toxicity of pesticides depend on various factors.
+The toxicity of pesticides depends on various factors.
 Insecticides are more toxic than herbicides.
 The maximum residue limits are normally set to avoid excess of pesticides in food that is detrimental to health.

 Pesticides contaminate soil, water, and other vegetation.
 Pesticides can be toxic to other organisms like fish, birds, and certain beneficial insects.
 Contamination of water, especially groundwater is widespread.
 The cleanup is very costly and complex.
 Overuse of chemical fertilizers and pesticides affects soil health.
 Pesticide sprays can even cause air pollution.
 The pesticide drift spreads over a distance of a few yards to hundreds of miles.
 They are also a threat to the marine world.
 NPM advocates no use of chemicals and GMOs and promotes the use of low energy and water.

 The major economic losses in the USA were due to public health, crop losses, and groundwater contamination.
 Pesticidal drift causes harm to crops.
 NPM yields pesticide-free food for people thereby ensuring food safety.
-Also, the reduced input costs eliminate intermediaries and assure farmers of a fair price
+Also, the reduced input costs eliminate intermediaries and assure farmers of a fair price.

 Non-pesticidal management is one of the sustainable farming practices that strengthen the natural resilience of crops and practices that address the pest cycles.